AndrewStanton94/impress.js/README.md

  - (tweak) disabled [tab] key because of interactions with cmd-tab on mac
  - (refactoring) moving list of recognized keys to extra function
+ - (fix) scaling the window should not affect the perspective - the position of the camera

 LICENSE